 Our hope is to develop a skilled and committed volunteer network which can work together to bring about positive change in the local community, with volunteers who can support other people to get involved.
 Alongside the development of volunteers and up-skilling of local people, we are also looking to develop a number of new services for the local community, reflecting some of the longstanding and successful services that we already deliver in Aston.

-In February 2017 we are opening a Community Hub on Kitts Green Road.
-Our community hub will provide a focal point, facilities and resources to foster greater local community activity and bring residents together.
-Based in Lea Village, the hub will continue to house our Lottery funded Champions 4 Skills project and team alongside providing free computer use and internet access, jobs club, coffee mornings, access to information, advice and guidance and workshops and training.
+We have a Community Hub on Kitts Green Road which provides various meeting and activity spaces and acts as a focal point for the local community, providing facilities and resources to foster greater local community activity and bring residents together.
+Based in Lea Village, the hub houses our Lottery funded Champions 4 Skills project and team alongside providing free computer use and internet access, jobs club, coffee mornings, access to information, advice and guidance and workshops and training.

 East Birmingham Hub

 Address: 316 Kitts Green Road, Birmingham, B33 9SB